Henrique-Coder/get-qr/README.md

-### Get QR Code
+### Get QR
-- This is a script that generates a url and displays it on your terminal in QR Code format.
-It can be used to transfer files from your computer to other devices that are connected to the same network as yours.
+- This is a script that generates local links and displays them on your terminal in QR Code format.
+It can be used to transfer files from your computer to other devices.
+It can also be used to generate a local link for other devices to send files to your computer easily and beautifully.
+The links only work for devices that are on the same network as yours.